Maghull to Kirkby Cycling & Walking Route

 The works to construct the remaining length began on 2nd December and are expected to take around 16 weeks.
 The programme is as follows:

 - Phase 1 – South of the Bank Hall Farm access – work started in the first week in December 2020

 - Phase 2 – Bank Hall Farm access to the Pear Tree Inn – work has been delayed due to area being water logged.
 Due to start in a few weeks.

-- Phase 3 – Pear Tree Inn to Spurriers Lane – to commence February 2021
+- Phase 3 – Pear Tree Inn to Spurriers Lane – work started in February 2021